 Genetically engineered mouse models (GEMs) have been instructive for the development of novel treatments and vaccines for SARS and are also expected to be valuable in researching COVID-19 treatments.
 GEM knockout (KO) mouse models of angiotensin-converting enzyme (Ace2)7,8 and transmembrane protease serine-type 2 (Tmprss2)9 were instrumental in demonstrating the critical roles that these proteins play in SARS infection and in the development of pulmonary symptoms.
 The SARS S protein binds to the ACE2 receptor, which is further primed by TMPRSS2 within human cells10,11.
-Ace2 KO mice have been critical in SARS and ARDS research in demonstrating that the binding of SARS viral S protein to ACE2 in mice down-regulates ACE2 expression and that the loss of ACE2 expression is associated with severe lung failure12.
+Ace2 Knockout mice have been critical in SARS and ARDS research in demonstrating that the binding of SARS viral S protein to ACE2 in mice down-regulates ACE2 expression and that the loss of ACE2 expression is associated with severe lung failure12.
 Likewise, Tmprss2 KO mice have been utilized in SARS research to demonstrate the involvement of Tmprss2 in SARS-CoV entry into cells, and its inhibition may constitute a treatment/prophylaxis mechanism.
 Emerging literature supports the utility of these Ace2 and Tmprss2 GEM models for contemporaneous studies into COVID-19 disease pathogenesis and therapeutics 13,14.

 The Angiotensin-Converting Enzyme 2 (ACE2) Knockout Mouse